-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker (1) - Installing NVIDIA Container Toolkit & Docker Engine
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (1) - Installing NVIDIA Container Toolkit & Container Engine

-This series covers how to set up a local deep learning development environment based on NVIDIA Container Toolkit and Docker, and configure SSH and Jupyter Lab for remote server use.
-This post is the first in the series, introducing the installation method for NVIDIA Container Toolkit.
+This series covers setting up a container-based deep learning development environment locally using NVIDIA Container Toolkit, and configuring SSH and Jupyter Lab for remote server use.
+This post, the first in the series, introduces the installation methods for NVIDIA Container Toolkit and container engines.

 Overview

-This series covers the process of installing NVIDIA Container Toolkit and Docker, and building a deep learning development environment by writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
+This series covers the process of installing NVIDIA Container Toolkit and Docker or Podman, writing a Dockerfile based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub, and building a deep learning development environment.
 For those who need it, I share the Dockerfile and image completed through this process on GitHub and Docker Hub for free use, and additionally provide a guide for SSH and Jupyter Lab setup for remote server use.

 The series will consist of 3 posts, and this post you’re reading is the first in the series.

-We proceed assuming an x86_64 Linux environment with an NVIDIA graphics card supporting CUDA installed.
-Some specific details may differ slightly for distributions other than Ubuntu or Fedora, as I haven’t directly tested them.
+We proceed assuming an x86_64 Linux environment with an NVIDIA graphics card supporting CUDA installed, and while some specific details may differ slightly for distributions other than Ubuntu or Fedora, as I haven’t directly tested them.

 Development Environment Configuration